myszol321/myszol321/README.md

 - 👋 Hi there, I'm @myszol321
+- 🎓 I am studying computer science for a master's degree.
-- 🌱 I’m aspiring to become Frontend Developer
+- 🌱 I’m aspiring to become Frontend Developer.
-- 🔭 I’m currently working on Crossword Puzzle website
+- 🔭 I’m currently working on Crossword Puzzle website.
-- 📫 How to reach me: aleksandra.myszka1999@gmail.com
+- 📫 How to reach me: aleksandra.myszka1999@gmail.com.